Lee has a bachelor's in English Lit. She loves analyzing fiction and obsessing over books, film, and television.

 This is a trap a lot of novice writers fall into.
 It's very easy to make a villain who just wants to watch the world burn.
 While this kinda sorta worked for Batman's nemesis, the Joker, most of the time it makes the villain come off cartoony.
-The best villains are realistic, because knowing you could meet this psycho in real life (or even become them) is supposed to be terrifying.
+The best villains are realistic because knowing you could meet this psycho in real life (or even become them) is supposed to be terrifying.

 The best way to graduate your villain from cartoony and mustache twirly to three dimensional is to give them proper motivation.
 This usually involves giving them a backstory.
 Why are they doing all this crap?
 How did they become the person they are now?

 One of the biggest mistakes I made with my science fiction series The Prince of Qorlec was not giving my antagonist a backstory.
-He did not have much in the way of a motivation aside from an irrational hatred for the people of Qorlec.
-I didn't really develop him well as a character because I suppose I got carried away by world building or something.
+He did not have much in the way of motivation aside from an irrational hatred for the people of Qorlec.
+I didn't really develop him well as a character because I suppose I got carried away by world-building or something.
 The end result was that the audience probably didn't care about him much, which made the final showdown in the fifth book something many readers didn't even see.

-Because of Phorott, a lot of readers don't make it past the fourth book -- that is, the few who bother to read the third one.
+Because of Phorott, a lot of readers don't make it past the fourth book—that is, the few who bother to read the third one.
 And I kinda can't blame them.
 It's my opinion that the first three books are fine, but it's book four where the series starts to go downhill.
 The flat villain was just one of many reasons for this.

-Ironically enough, Dr. Zorgone, a minor villain in the second book, was a better written antagonist because his past with the late empress of Qorlec was heavily implied throughout the books: he hated Quinn because he loved her mother and was spurned by her.
+Ironically enough, Dr. Zorgone, a minor villain in the second book, was a better-written antagonist because his past with the late empress of Qorlec was heavily implied throughout the books: He hated Quinn because he loved her mother and was spurned by her.

 Make Your Villain Competent

-I was drawn to Jessica Page Morrell's book Bullies, Bastards, and Bitches: How to Write the Bad Guys of Fiction when I was a young(er) writer standing in a book store one far gone day.
+I was drawn to Jessica Page Morrell's book Bullies, Bastards, and Bitches: How to Write the Bad Guys of Fiction when I was a young(er) writer standing in a book store one far-gone day.
 Due to the hilariously intriguing title alone, I took the book home, and while I still haven't managed to read it cover-to-cover, I've found its contents ultimately helpful.